OpenHFT/Chronicle-Map/README.md

 span across a number of entries.
 The alternative would be to increase the internal entry size to be similar to the size of the largest entry, but this approach is wasteful of memory, especially when most entries are no where near the max entry size.
-So put simply Chronicle map is able to accept entries where each can have a different size but it does this in a way that is not wasteful of space.
+So put simply Chronicle map is able to accept entries where each can have a different size but it does this in a way that is efficient.

 ## Serialization